sayak-sarkar/Disha/README.md

 File Description:
 =================

 bn-disha.mim: Logical implementation for the Visual Based Input System.
-This file needs a few more corrections to improve the split-vowel input sequence.
+This file contains the actual working code for the system.

 Project Links: